axeluhl/sailing-analytics/wiki/coursecreation/course-templates-and-configuration.md

 * The mapping of mark configurations to roles is based on the optional mapping of a mark to a role in a course.
     * If the course is based on a course template, the set of roles needs to match the set of roles in the associated course template.
     * If the course is not based on a course template, the role mapping is created from the course defaulting to the names of the marks.

-## Mark configuration types and their carried information

-* Mark template
-    * Appearance is defined by mark template
-    * Optional positioning information to be used upon mark creation
-* Regatta mark
-    * Appearance is defined by mark.
-Changing is not supported which means in this case, a new mark needs to be defined in any supported way as replacement for new courses, while the old definition remains for old courses.
-    * Optional positioning information (to update the regatta mark)
-* Freestyle mark definition
-    * TODO discuss: optional mark template reference
-    * optional mark properties reference